sarthak3106/CropYieldPredictionML/README.md

 ## Pipeline Overview
-The project pipeline consists of the following stages:
+The project pipeline(Structured Sequence) consists of the following stages:

 **Data Ingestion:** Connect to MongoDB and retrieve the dataset.<br>